rahulanugu/SC/web-application/README.md

 ## 4. Run Angular Application

-Build and serve the front-end application to local server.
+Build and serve the front-end application to a local server.
-The webpage will display on the following url:  http://localhost:4200/.
+The webpage will open on the following url:  http://localhost:4200/.
 These instructions are also written in the README under the angular directory.

 ```bash
 cd web-application/angular/
 ng serve --o
 ```

+You should now have the full website running that is connected to the MongoDB database!